mozmeao/platform-docs/docs/coding.md

 ### Other Geo Stuff

 There are a couple of other tools at your disposal if you need to change things depending on the location of the user.
-You can use the `bedrock.base.geo.get_country_from_request` function in a view and it will return the country code for the request (either from the `CDN (Content Delivery Network)`{.interpreted-text role="abbr"} or the query param, just like above).
+You can use the `bedrock.base.geo.get_country_from_request` function in a view and it will return the country code for the request (either from the CDN or the query param, just like above).

 ``` python
 from bedrock.base.geo import get_country_from_request